h2oai/sparkling-water/py/README.rst

 Use PySparkling in Databricks Cloud
 -----------------------------------

-To use PySparkling in Databricks cloud, add PySparkling egg file as a library and attach this library to an existing cluster.
-After this step you can use PySparkling in a notebook attached to the cluster in exactly same way as from pySparkling shell.
+In order to use PySparkling in Databricks cloud, PySparkling module has to be added as a library to current cluster.
+Pysparkling can be added as library in two ways.
+You can either upload PySparkling egg file or add PySparkling module from PyPi.
+If you choose to upload PySparkling egg file, don't forget to add libraries for following python modules: request, tabulate and future.
 The PySparkling egg file is available in *py/dist* directory in both built Sparkling Water project and downloaded Sparkling Water release.

 An introduction to PySparkling